 5. Arrangements for co-ordinating provision for pupils with Special Educational Needs and Disability

 The needs of the majority of pupils will be met in the classroom through quality first teaching.
-Teachers are expected to make every effort to ensure that pupils with special educational needs are fully involved in the life of the class, such as participating in assemblies and the numeracy/literacy hours.
+Teachers are expected to make every effort to ensure that pupils with special educational needs are fully involved in the life of the class, such as participating in assemblies and the Maths and English lessons.
 For some pupils it will be necessary for them to spend time in small group work or being withdrawn from the classroom for specific, timed activities related to the needs identified in their individual education plans.
 This may be delivered by the class teacher, SENCO or teaching assistant and will complement ordinary classroom work so that the skills, knowledge and understanding will be transferred to the classroom.
 The class teacher in conjunction with the SENCO will oversee this provision to ensure it meets the objective of the policy.

 The SENCO will oversee this provision to ensure it meets the objective of this policy.